3rd-Son/mkdocs-material-docs-example/docs/code-examples.md

 > 💬 *If you want documentation that feels like a product, not an afterthought, I can help you design it.*

----

-## A Little Personality

-Outside of code and documentation, I to play piano, saxophone or watch documentaries on Youtube